dnl-fm/done/README.md

 });
 ```

+## What about Deno's native Queue?

+[Deno's native queue](https://deno.com/blog/queues) is super handy for instant action in your Deno Deploy projects, like firing emails or sending requests on the fly.
+But when it comes to tracking those enqueued little critters, it's like herding cats.
+You'd have to play double duty, shuffling each message into a KV store and keeping tabs on their every move.
+Thinking of delaying a message?
+You've got a week, max.
+That's it.

+Enter Done - your new best bud in the messaging realm.
+This isn't just another tool; it's a developer's dream sidekick _\*cough\*_.
+Picture it stepping out of Deno's shadow, ready to serve any app, anywhere.
+Done keeps an eagle eye on all messages and their states, making callbacks with custom headers to any external service like it's no big deal.

+And when it comes to delays, Done laughs in the face of 7-day limits.
+Whether you're plotting to send a "see you in two months" email or scheduling an invoice way down the line, Done's your time-traveling ally.
+No delay cap, just boundless possibilities.

+So, here's the deal: Done is unapologetically developer-friendly.
+No complicated setups, no riddles to solve.
+It's as transparent and straightforward as it gets.
+Just the way you like it.

+__P.S.
+Big shoutout to the Deno team!
+Without Deno Queues and Deno KV, this tool would've been a no-go.
+Huge thanks for their fantastic work – couldn't have done it without them!__ 🙌🦕

 ## Setup on Deno Deploy

+Setup a project over at [Deno Deploy](https://deno.com/deploy).
+Either you deploy Done yourself or you connect it with your Github repository to deploy it automatically.

-All you need is an environment variable `AUTH_TOKEN`. _Done_ checks your authorization bearer token against that env variable.
+When this is "done", all you need is an environment variable `AUTH_TOKEN` which you can create in your project settings.
+With that _Done_ can validate your authorization bearer token against that env variable.

+With that, you've got everything in place like a squirrel with a perfectly organized nut collection before winter! 🐿️

 ## API Endpoints

 There are a couple of API endpoints defined as a [bruno collection](https://github.com/usebruno/bruno).
 The collection can be [found here](docs/bruno-collection/).

+There is also another helping hand in the game: [gotrequests.com](https://github.com/dnl-fm/gotrequests.com).
+Just like our mentioned diligent squirrel preparing for winter by collecting nuts, it helps you collect incoming requests with all their attached data.
+Before you connect your real-world projects, use `gotrequests.com` to simulate how a callback from _Done_ would look.
+It's like making sure every nut is in place before your project launches!

 ## Credits